Shared appreciation mortgage: Barclays SAMS Limited agreement

 The agreement between Barclays SAMS Limited (the "Lender") and the "Borrower" states that it is a credit agreement regulated by the Consumer Credit Act 1974.

 The agreement gives an example of a shared appreciation mortgage, based on a total loan of £20,000, an original property valuation of £120,000, property valuation before redemption of £140,000, and repayment of the loan after just two years.
 The total loan is 16.6% of the original property valuation and the repayment would be (3 × 16.6% × £20,000) + £20,000 = £29,960 (Barclays' figures), i.e. 21.4% of the final valuation.
 The average house price inflation is 8.0% and the APR is 22.4%.
 The percentage ratio of the loan to the final valuation, the average house price inflation, and the APR are distorted by the unrealistically short two-year term of the loan.
 The repayment of £29,960 is much lower than the repayments that are actually being made.

 Barclays used a checklist titled "Barclays Mortgage Service" when they were discussing a mortgage with prospective borrowers.
 "Y/N" was printed against 18 statements for "Y" or "N" to be circled by hand as appropriate.
 None of the statements included any recommendation to seek legal or other independent advice, or any recommendation to discuss the mortgage with their family.

 UK House Price Index

-The UK House Price Index for all property types (detached houses, semi-detached houses, terraced houses, flats and maisonettes) increased from £65,092 in July 1997 to £224,719 in July 2017 (20 years), which was average house price inflation of 6.4% per annum, and from £72,795 in July 1998 to £231,187 in July 2018 (20 years), which was average house price inflation of 5.9% per annum.
-In July 2019 the UK House Price Index was £232,710.
+In the 20 years before Bank of Scotland started selling Shared Appreciation Mortgages in November 1996, the UK House Price Index increased from £10,682 in October 1976 to £59,885 in October 1996, an increase of 460% (£49,203) and average house price inflation of 9.0% per annum.
+In the 20 years before Barclays Bank started selling Shared Appreciation Mortgages in May 1998, the UK House Price Index increased from £12,429 in April 1978 to £69,757 in April 1998, an increase of 461% (£57,328) and average house price inflation of 9.0% per annum.

+It would have been reasonable to expect the value of property to continue to increase at a high rate.
+However Shared Appreciation Mortgages were marketed before the widespread use of the internet.
+Potential customers and their solicitors would not have had easy access to UK House Price Index information, but banks selling mortgages would have had this information.